containers/composefs/man/mkcomposefs.md

 The default if no version arguments are specified is version 0 and max version 1.

+# SANDBOXING RECOMMENDATIONS

+This tool essentially just processes an input directory or text file and writes a file.
+It does not require any privileges at all.
+If you are invoking this as part of an otherwise privileged process (such as a container runtime) we recommend dropping privileges before invoking `mkcomposefs`.

+Especially if you are using `--from-file`, you can run this as an unprivileged uid that has no writable filesystem access at all except to a passed file descriptor.
+For example, you can pass a writable file descriptor for the desired target file as fd 3, and run `mkcomposefs --from-file - /proc/self/fd/3` to effectively use `mkcomposefs` as part of a pipeline.

+An example simple sandboxing starting from root is `setpriv --nnp --reuid nobody -- mkcomposefs ...`.
+Another is to use `systemd-run -P DynamicUser=yes -P ProtectSystem=strict`.
+Yet another (especially if your code is already part of a container runtime) is to use that runtime's existing functionality (seccomp, unsharing user namespace, mounting a restricted subset of the rootfs, etc.

 # SEE ALSO
 **composefs-info(1)**, **mount.composefs(1)**, **composefs-dump(5)**